Popular Football Betting Markets Explained — How They Work

 Draw No Bet

-The Draw No Bet market reduces football fixtures down to two winning outcomes (Home or Away), and refunds any bets placed on the Draw (X).
+The Draw No Bet market reduces football fixtures down to two winning outcomes (Home or Away), and refunds any bets placed which end in a Draw (X).
 This means that there’s much less chance of losing your stake.

-However, the trade-off is that the odds you accept on either team will be much lower than if you took on more risk by backing them in the standard 1×2 market.
+However, the trade-off is that the odds you accept on either team will be much lower than if you backed them in the standard 1×2 market (thereby accepting the risk of the Draw).

 Goalscorer

-Goalscorer betting markets are fairly intuitive.
-They enable punters to bet on individual players to score a goal in a game (but own goals don’t count!).
+Goalscorer football betting markets are intuitive.
+In this market you bet on individual players to score a goal in a game (but own goals don’t count!).

 Strikers tend to be favourites to score.
-Other players, such as defenders, tend to be complete outsiders.
+Other players, such as defenders, tend to be long-shots.

 There are variations on goalscorer markets:

-It’s worth noting that Bookmakers have different terms for when your chosen goal scorer doesn’t feature in the game (e.g. not selected, injured, ill, banned).
-Some Bookies will refund your stake, others will count it as a loss.
+It’s worth noting that bookmakers have different terms for settling Goalscorer bets when your chosen player doesn’t feature in the game.
+For example, due to injury, illness, match bans — or not being selected by the manger.
+Some Bbokies will refund your stake, others will count it as a loss.

 Corners

-Here’s some examples of Corners markets you’ll find at Bookies and Exchanges:
+Here’s some examples of typical Corners markets you’ll find at bookmakers and Exchanges:

 Yellow/Red Cards

-Much like corners, you can also bet on how many cards (and specifically Yellow or Red) will be shown during a football match.
+Much like corners, you can also bet on how many cards (Yellow or Red) will be shown during a football match.

-The most popular betting market for cards is “Number of Cards in Match” — where the Bookmaker will set an estimated total for the number of cards and punters can bet on whether the final total will be Over or Under that amount.
-Typically you might expect the line to be 2.5 cards, although it could be much higher for some fixtures (e.g. derbies).
+The most popular betting market for cards is “Number of Cards in Match” — where the bookmaker will set an estimated total for the number of cards and bettors can predict whether the final total will be Over or Under that amount.
+Typically you might expect the line to be 2.5 cards, although it could be much higher for fiery fixtures (e.g. local derbies).

 Bookies provide various other cards markets that are self explanatory.
 For example: